RascalSoftware/RAT-Docs/source/tutorial/bayes.rst

 .. math:: P(X=x | I) \propto \exp(-\chi^2 / 2)

 where :math:`I` is the background information from the project.
-This means we can explore this likelihood function to learn statistical information about the experiment and model.
+This means we can explore this probability ('likelihood') function to learn statistical information about the experiment and model.

 .. warning::
    This tutorial expects that you are familiar with setting up a project